Sheraff/calculator/README.md

 - Complex math: each MathParser plugin implements a little bit of math.
 You can try the following strings: `+, -, *, /, ×, ÷, ^, π, pi, e, gold, phi, ɸ, tau, τ, infinity, ∞, !, ², ³, %, sin, cos, tan, log, ln, sqrt, √, abs, floor, ceil, round, sin⁻¹, cos⁻¹, tan⁻¹, asin, acos, atan`
 - Responsive layout: most phone sizes should work, horizontal or vertical
 - Tests: not a full coverage, but the math parsing logic is backed by Jest, try `npm test`

+## Limits

+- I did not take the time to eject from Create-React-App and configure the project
+- Factorials of float numbers are not implemented correctly (for example `3.1!`)